 If you’ve recently begun car shopping you will have noticed that more cars than ever are offered with an automatic gearbox.
 If so, you have likely seen or heard the words ‘DSG’ (direct-shift gearbox), or dual-clutch gearbox.
 A DSG is effectively a type of automatic transmission and is available as an option on some cars or as standard on others.
 But what is it, how does it differ from other gearboxes and should you buy a car with one?

 A DSG is a gearbox with two clutches, which few other automatics have.
 They’re extremely popular on cars built under the Volkswagen Group, such as Volkswagen, Audi, Skoda and SEAT, and have more recently been offered by other brands, including Ford, Hyundai and Kia, thanks to their ability, in some cases, to improve fuel economy.

 While most cars come with one clutch, the second one works out which gear you’re likely to want next and gets it ready.
 In theory, this means that the gearbox is always prepared for your next move, so the gear shifts are noticeably quicker and smoother, although it’s unlikely you’ll notice much difference between a DSG and a conventional automatic gearbox from behind the wheel.
-This is one of the key reasons why they’re also favoured in performance cars from manufacturers such as Mercedes, BMW and Porsche.

 The clever sensors in a DSG gearbox constantly measure a range of variables, including how fast you’re going, how hard the engine is working and the position of the accelerator to work out the optimum gear and shift point.
 How you’re driving and the driving mode you’re in (if your car has different modes) will also help the gearbox work out when to change; it can do so in just a few hundredths of a second.